 The Council of Fraternity,

 established in (City) (State)

 in (Region)

 has received the request of (Name of Member)

-on(date e on which the request was received) to t ransfer into this fraternity.
+on(date on which the request was received) to transfer into this fraternity.

-The decision of the Council is as fo llows:
+The decision of the Council is as follow /S:

-On Franciscan as a member of our loca (Date) the Council voted to accept th al fraternity. ie above-named Secular
+On Franciscan as a member of our local fra (Date) the Council voted to acce Iternity. pt the above-named Secular

-On Secular Franciscan as a member of (Date) the Council voted to not accer our local fraternity. pt the above-named
+On Secular Franciscan as a member of our (Date) the Council voted to not a local fraternity. iccept the above-named

-Signature - Minister of Receiving Fra aternity Date
+Signature - Minister of Receiving Frater nity Date

 Please Print Name:

-Contact information: (Phone / Ema il)
+Contact information: (Phone / Email)

-m is sent to the Minister of the Fraternity the Ministers of the Regions Involved of Origin
+A copy of this form is sent to the Minister of the Frate rnity of Origin

+and the Ministers of the Regions Involved